Miracller/Weather-System/README.md

 Because the textures of my assets contains specular and metallic attributes, I modified the Unity PBR shader from using glossy attribute into specular attribute.

 I also collaborated with my friends to write the cloud shaders.
+We used multiple perlin noises to construct the basic shape, then sampled and reprojected the value, finanlly using TemporalAA to denoise.

 ### Snowy and rainy effect